Powerlearnproject/se-day1-assignment-enocknyabuto126/README.md

 Deployment – Releases the software for users.
 Maintenance – Updates, fixes, and improves the software post-deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Feature	Waterfall	Agile
-Approach	Linear & sequential	Iterative & flexible Phases	Fixed, completed one after another	Continuous cycles of development (sprints) Requirements	Defined upfront, difficult to change	Evolving, adaptable to change Testing	Done after development is complete	Ongoing, integrated in each iteration Customer Involvement	Minimal until the final product	High, with frequent feedback Delivery	One final product at the end	Incremental releases with improvements Best For	Well-defined projects with stable requirements	Dynamic projects needing flexibility Appropriate Scenarios
+Waterfall follows a linear and sequential approach, while Agile is iterative and flexible.
+In Waterfall, requirements are defined upfront and are difficult to change, whereas in Agile, they are evolving and adaptable.
+Waterfall conducts testing after development, while Agile integrates testing during each iteration.
+Customer involvement in Waterfall is minimal until the final product, whereas in Agile, it is high with frequent feedback.
+Waterfall is best suited for projects with fixed and stable requirements, like aerospace systems or medical devices.
+Agile is ideal for projects that require flexibility and continuous improvement, like mobile apps or web applications.

 Waterfall Example: Developing a banking system where security and compliance require strict, well-defined processes.
 Agile Example: Creating a social media app where user feedback drives continuous updates and improvements.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 1. Integrated Development Environments (IDEs)
 IDEs streamline coding by providing tools for writing, debugging, and testing in one interface.